risingwavelabs/risingwave-docs/cloud/quickstart.md

 4. Create a new database user.

     > You must connect and log in to the cluster as a database user.
-Since this is a new cluster, you need to create a user in it.
+Since this is a new cluster, you need to create a user in it first.

     <img
     src={require('./images/cluster-local-createuser.gif').default}